 The entire time I was exploring this place, there was the distant sound of firecrackers snapping at irregular intervals.
 In the otherwise eerie emptiness, the effect was very Raymond Carver.
-The drive in had a desolate feel that reminded me of one of the last scenes in Robert Altman’s Short Cuts, where the actor played by Chris Penn snaps and kills a woman who rejects his sexual advances, only to be saved when a deus ex machina earthquake provides an alternate explanation for her death.
+The drive in had a desolate feel that reminded me of one of the last scenes in Robert Altman’s Short Cuts, where the actor played by Chris Penn snaps and kills a woman who rejects his sexual advances, only to be saved from murder charges when a deus ex machina earthquake provides an alternate explanation for her death.
 Weird shit happens in LA.
 A day after this visit to the zoo, I spotted some alternate universe dopplegänger of myself, standing at the edge of the ruins of a cliffside neighborhood, and when I approached him, he said, clear-eyed: “I’ve been waiting for you.
 I dreamed that something was going to happen…”

 Behind some of the cages were truly amazing passageways: animal-scale catacombs with rusted cage bars, covered in graffiti that was glorious, at least to my eyes.
 Featherless bipeds making art in caves. (“But why the mania for writing their names over and over and over again?” future archeologists will ask.)